fmezou/lappupdate/docs/lappdeploy_user_guide/lappdeploy.rst

 Description
 -----------
 This script is a `public script <Public script>`.
 It launches the installer package of the standard application.
-See `Usage description syntax` for details about used syntax.
+See `about_usage-syntax` for details about used syntax.

 Command line options